-Finding bugs on plants is one of the most common houseplant problems, and it can be super frustrating.
+Finding bugs on houseplants is one of the most common problems, and it can be super frustrating.
 If you’re like me and you grow a lot of plants indoors, then you may have had to deal with pests before.

-How Do My Indoor Plants Have Bugs?
+How Do Indoor Plants Get Bugs?

-Since they’re so tiny, there are several ways that plant-eating bugs can get into your house and onto your houseplants.
+Since they’re so tiny, there are several ways that plant-eating bugs can get into your home, and onto your houseplants.

 Where Do Houseplant Pests Come From?

 On numerous occasions, I have seen aphids on food that I brought in from the garden.
 I’ve also seen them on produce at the grocery store.

-2. Open doors and windows: Tiny bugs, like spider mites or fungus gnats, can easily come through the screens of open door or windows in the summer and infest nearby plants.
+2. Open doors and windows: Tiny bugs, like spider mites or fungus gnats, can easily come through the screens of open doors or windows in the summer, and infest nearby plants.

-3. Bugs in potting mix: Some common insect pests lay their eggs in potting soil.
+3. Bugs in potting mix: Some insect pests lay their eggs in soil.
 It’s not uncommon to see bugs like fungus gnats flying around bags of potting soil at the garden center.

-But a houseplant infestation can occur shortly after bringing a new plant home too, even if there were no signs of bugs on the plant at the store.
+But a houseplant infestation can occur shortly after bringing a new plant home too, even if there were no signs of bugs when you checked it at the store.
 So keep it isolated until you’re sure your new houseplant doesn’t have pest problems.

 Either keep the flowers away from your houseplants, or inspect them to make sure there aren’t any bugs on them before bringing them into your house.
 Learn how to get rid of aphids on houseplants here.